Diti2009/Basic-Car-MaintenanceHacktoberfest-accepted/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+   Any kind of shaming,lgbtq or racial comments comments are to be removed without any further questions

 ## Enforcement Responsibilities